Thinking about buying the BodyCraft VR100 Rowing Machine?

 Assembling the VR100 is fairly simple and like all pieces of exercise equipment you must follow the instructions carefully.

-On average it took consumers about 30 minutes to 1 hour to complete.
+On average it took consumers about 30-45 minutes to complete.
 All the necessary tools for assembly are included.

 Pros and Cons